- Leg of Lamb (2.4kg)

 2. Chop the anchovies in the bowl and mix with 1 tbsp olive oil, 3 finely chopped garlic cloves, 2 tbsp thyme leaves, 1 tbsp chopped rosemary leaves, 1 tsp sea salt and the zest of a lemon.
 Mix to a paste.

-3. Pierce the leg of mutton all over with a small, sharp knife, pushing the blade in about 2cm.
+3. Pierce the leg of lamb all over with a small, sharp knife, pushing the blade in about 2cm.
 Rub the paste into the cuts and massage all over the skin.
 Wrap in cling film.
 Pop into the fridge in a tin for at least 8 hrs or overnight.

 4. Remove the cling film and preheat the oven to 150°C/Gas 2.